jcazevedo/advent-of-code/2019/README.md

-# Advent of Code 2019
+# Advent of Code 2019 solutions

 My solutions for [Advent of Code 2019][adventofcode2019], in C++.